archduke1337/SeekEngine/README.md

   ```
  **📜 License**

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT [LICENSE](LICENSE) – see the LICENSE file for details.